 BUNKER PRICES: G20-VLSFO Index Advances to One-Week High

-Bunker fuel prices advanced at most ports on Monday, with global average VLSFO prices climbing to the highest level in almost a week.
+Bunker fuel prices climbed at most ports on Monday, with global average VLSFO prices advancing to the highest level in a week.

-On Tuesday morning Brent crude futures were trading down by $0.26/bl at $84.20/bl as of 9:42 AM in London.
-In metric tonne terms that would be equivalent to a $1.96/mt fall in bunker prices.
+On Tuesday morning Brent crude futures were trading up by $0.29/bl at $84.71/bl as of 9:25 AM in London.
+In metric tonne terms that would be equivalent to a $2.18/mt rise in bunker prices.